vizeit/GraphQLServer-Ariadne-AzureFunc/README.md

 # GraphQL Server - Azure Function
-Serverless implementation of GraphQL server in Python
+Boilerplate Serverless implementation of GraphQL server in Python using Ariadne